SPARQL-Environment/SPARQL-Environment/README.md

 Plugins are either agnostic (data independent) or specific (data dependent) and should be labeled clearly which they are.
 Examples of agnostic plugins are the "Text Query Editor" which is a sophisticated query editor and the "JSON Viewer".
 Both of these plugins will work with any dataset thier given.

-There are two types of Plugins input and output.
+There are three types of Plugins input, output and detail.

 #### Input